 Your Church Wedding, a Church of England website, has lots of helpful information about preparing for marriage, and you can find your local parish church at A Church Near You.
 As part of the Church of England we are required to work within a nationwide legal framework that encourages weddings to be conducted in local parish churches.
 This can sometimes feel a bit restrictive, but we do hope there is a way we can help you plan your special day.

-Do please make contact with Canon Peter Seal either about getting married here or to check whether you’re eligible to be married in the parish.
+Do please make contact with one of the clergy either about getting married here or to check whether you’re eligible to be married in the parish.

 In recent years, the Church of England rules that govern where you can get married have changed.
 It will be possible to marry in one of our parish churches if you can prove that you meet any of the following criteria (known as qualifying connections):